marisarze/search_engine/README.md

 } \

 where fields describe \
-● "config" - general information, without which the application does not start. \
+● **config** - general information, without which the application does not start. \
-● "name" - field with the name of the search engine.
+● **name** - field with the name of the search engine.
 It can be anything.
 You can come up with a name for the search engine yourself. \
-● "max_responses" - a field that determines the maximum number of responses to one request.\
+● **max_responses** - a field that determines the maximum number of responses to one request.\
-● "version" - field with the version number of the search engine.
-Must match the version of the application (current 0.0.9.1) otherwise an error will be raised. \
+● **version** - field with the version number of the search engine. **Must match the version of the application (current 0.0.9.1) otherwise an error will be raised.** \
-● "files" - contains the paths to the files to be searched..
+● **files** - contains the paths to the files to be searched..
 Each resource text file contains no more than 1000 words with a maximum length of 100 characters each.
 Words consist of lowercase English letters and are separated by one or more spaces.

 ### -r, --request
 Option sets path to the request file requests.json. \